 There are certain health conditions, which cause a ravenous appetite in dogs.
 Dogs suffering from these disorders eat literally everything they can reach.
-Commonly, such conditions are associated with metabolic disorders or poor or incomplete nutrient absorption.
+Commonly, such conditions are associated with metabolic disorders or low or incomplete nutrient absorption.
 Here are the most common of them:

 Luckily, all these diseases are quite rare.
-Meanwhile, some specialists believe that even healthy dogs can suffer the deficiency of certain nutrients, due to the prevalence of dry commercial food in their everyday diet.
+Meanwhile, some specialists believe that even healthy dogs can suffer the deficiency of certain nutrients due to the prevalence of dry commercial food in their everyday diet.

 Thus, wild dog ancestors used to eat live prey (small animals) whole.
 The digestive tracts of these small animals contain special enzymes, which improve the process of food digestion.
 Domestic dogs fed with processed food only may lack these enzymes, so they try to get them somewhere else, for example, in cat feces.

 Just like people, dogs can be stressed, frightened, and depressed.
-This often happens when a pooch faces serious changes or something goes wrong.
+This often happens when a pooch faces serious changes, or something goes wrong.
 Stresses often result in compulsive behavior, which can include chewing or eating something unusual.
 For example, the following situations can cause stress in a dog:

 Some pups suffer from separation anxiety every time their humans leave for work.
 When staying alone, these dogs can do weird and unexplainable things – tear carpets, chew furniture and flowers, and eat soil or feces.
-This is a so-called behavioral coprophagia, which is easy to recognize.
-If your dog suddenly began doing something he showed no interest in before, try to remember what changed in your life recently.
+This is so-called behavioral coprophagia, which is easy to recognize.
+If your dog suddenly began doing something, he showed no interest in before, try to remember what changed in your life recently.

 Other possible reasons for coprophagia can include the fear of punishment and seek attention.
 If you often punish your puppy for making a mess in the wrong places, he can try to cover up the “crime” by eating the poop just because he believes this is a bad thing.
 If the dog is seeking his owner’s attention, he also can do it in such a strange way.

 Eating cat poop can be OK for dogs, but it can be bad for them as well.
-Generally speaking, cat poop itself is not dangerous to dogs; i.e. it doesn’t cause death or serious illnesses.
+Generally speaking, cat poop itself is not dangerous to dogs; i.e., it doesn’t cause death or serious illnesses.
 Of course, we are speaking of healthy domestic dogs and healthy domestic cats.

 The second problem associated with poop eating is intestinal parasites and their eggs.
 Some kinds of parasites can affect both cats and dogs.
 Some people believe domestic cats are worm-free, but this is a misbelief.
 It goes without saying that eating cat poop and soil in the yard or in the street is twice as dangerous.